 and bird the immediate vicinity:

-Here are some of the birds seen in and around Janet’s home and along the Thamalakane where she walks her dogs.
+Here are some of the birds seen in and around Janet’s home and along the Tamalakhane where she walks her dogs.
 Forty one shown, but there were more.

-Added bonus: Visit the spots like The French Connection, Miguel’s Place, Tshilli Cafe, Lodges along the river – and Ann’s CinemaMultiPlex for breakfast.
+Added bonus: Visit the spots like The French Connection, Miguel’s Place, Tshilli Cafe, Island Safari Lodge along the river – and Ann’s CinemaMultiPlex for breakfast.
 Wonderful food and they all serve alcohol!
 What more could you want?

-But the best and best-value meals are found here: Janet’s cottage in the salubrious Tsanakona suburb and Bev’s cottage in the salubrious Disaneng suburb.
+But the best and best-value meals are found here: Janet’s cottage in the salubrious Tsanakona suburb and Bev’s cottage in the salubrious, upmarket and fashionable Disaneng suburb.
 Neither had vegetarian-only or no-alcohol policies.
 Um, actually quite the contrary!

 On a drive out towards the Boro River Janet and I stopped at a flooded grassland and watched a bird party frolicking on three little acacia trees, dropping down to drink clear water in some tyre tracks.
-Here’s the spot: Most of the action was in that small acacia dead-centre.
+Here’s the spot: Most of the action was in that small acacia dead-centre, behind the foxglove (help me here) stem.

 Twenty three species within half an hour!
 It got quite “Shu’ Up!
 Another One?”
 Here are fourteen of them (Lee Ouzman pics mostly).